-Task No. Description Responsible Party Work Products Fund Source Start Date End Date 1 Staff will support agency planning activities with technical analysis, visual data summaries, and web-based tools to facilitate collaboration, information collection and dissemination.
-Staff Maps, technical memos, reports, interactive mapping applications and presentations (ongoing) FHWA PL/FTA 5303/Ge neral Fund 07/01/23 Ongoing

-2 Staff will manage and maintain GIS base map databases used by Bay Area Transportation Agencies.
-Staff Data, online tools (ongoing) FHWA PL/FTA 5303/Ge neral Fund 07/01/23 Ongoing 3 Staff will manage, maintain, and efficiently share all geo-spatial data associated with the Transportation Improvement Plan and the RTP/SCS.
-Staff Maps, technical memos, reports, interactive mapping applications and presentations (ongoing) FHWA PL/FTA 5303 07/01/23 06/30/24 4 Staff will continue to conduct onboard transit passenger surveys to inform travel modeling, planning and research.
-This work will be done in partnership with transit operators and numerous consultants.
-Staff/ Consultant (TBD) Survey summary reports (as needed), compiled database FHWA PL/FTA 5303 /General Fund 07/01/23 06/30/24 5 Staff, working with a consultant team (TBD) and other partners, will begin work on a continuous regional household travel survey to inform travel modeling, planning and research.
-Staff/ Consultant (TBD) Survey summary reports (as needed), compiled database FHWA PL/FTA 5303/Ge neral Fund 07/01/23 06/30/24 6 Staff will continue to develop a regional land use database in support of housing and transportation planning coordination efforts.
-Staff Maps, technical memos, reports, interactive mapping applications and presentations (ongoing) General Fund 07/01/23 Ongoing 7 Staff will continue to develop the Housing Data and Analysis Tools in support of the REAP Technical assistance efforts.
-Staff Maps, technical memos, reports, interactive mapping applications and presentations (ongoing) General Fund 07/01/23 06/30/24
+Task No. Description Responsible Party - Start Date End Date 1 Staff will support agency planning activities with technical analysis, visual data summaries, and web-based tools to facilitate collaboration, information collection and dissemination.
+Staff Maps, technical memos, reports, interactive mapping applications and presentations (ongoing) FHWA PL/FTA 5303/ General Fund 07/01/23 Ongoing 2 Staff will manage and maintain GIS base map databases used by Bay Area Transportation Agencies.
+Staff Data, online tools (ongoing) FHWA PL/FTA 5303/ General Fund 07/01/23 Ongoing 3 Staff will manage, maintain, and efficiently share all geo-spatial data associated with the Transportation Improvement Plan and the RTP/SCS.
+Staff Maps, technical memos, reports, interactive mapping applications and presentations (ongoing) FHWA PL/FTA 5303 07/01/23 06/30/24 4 Staff will conduct a regional "snapshot" onboard transit passenger survey to gather information about transit ridership and how it has been affected by COVID.
+This data will inform travel modeling, planning and research, and the work will be done in partnership with transit operators.
+Data collection in fall 2023.
+Staff/ Consultant (Corey, Canapary & Galanis) Survey summary reports (as needed), compiled database FHWA PL/FTA 5303/ General Fund 07/01/23 06/30/24 5 Staff, working with a consultant team (Resource Systems Group, Inc.) and other partners, will begin work on a continuous regional household travel survey to inform travel modeling, planning and research.
+Data collection in fall 2023 reports delivered in 2024.
+Staff/ Consultant (Resource Systems Group, Inc.) Survey summary reports (as needed), compiled database FHWA PL/FTA 5303/ General Fund 07/01/23 05/30/24

-8 Staff, in concert with a consultant team (WSP) will continue to develop the next generation travel model (TM 2) for the Regional Transportation Plan and other applications.
+6 Staff will continue to develop a regional land use database in support of housing and transportation planning coordination efforts.
+Staff plan for 3 or more releases of these datasets within FY23-24.
+Staff Maps, technical memos, reports, interactive mapping applications and presentations (ongoing) General Fund 07/01/23 06/30/24 7 Staff will continue to develop the Housing Data and Analysis Tools in support of the REAP Technical assistance efforts.
+Staff Maps, technical memos, reports, interactive mapping applications and presentations (ongoing) General Fund 07/01/23 06/30/24 8 Staff, in concert with a consultant team (WSP) will continue to develop the next generation travel model (TM 2) for the Regional Transportation Plan and other applications.
 This model includes much higher spatial resolution as well as the integration of new assignment software.
-Staff/ Consultant (WSP) Technical memos, reports, presentations, and code updates on github (ongoing) FHWA PL/FTA 5303 07/01/23 06/30/24 9 Staff, in concert with a consultant bench will continue to update the land use allocation model, Bay Area UrbanSim, for the next Regional Transportation Plan, including incorporating travel model compatibility updates, addressing forecast volatility, model calibration, validation and sensitivity analysis, and policy updates.
-Staff/ Consultant (TBD) Technical memos, reports, presentations, and code updates on github (ongoing) General Fund 07/01/23 Ongoing 10 Staff will continue analyses on the Bay Area economy and demographics, including but not limited to analyses with the REMI economic model, to produce the Regional Growth Forecast for the 2050 Plan.
-Staff Technical memos, reports, presentations (likely 1-2 total for all) General Fund 07/01/23 Ongoing
+Staff plan for 1 to 2 releases of the model in FY23-24.
+Staff/ Consultant (WSP) Technical memos, reports, presentations, and code updates on GitHub (ongoing) FHWA PL/FTA 5303 07/01/23 06/30/24 9 Staff, in concert with a consultant bench will continue to update the land use allocation model, Bay Area UrbanSim, for the next Regional Transportation Plan, including incorporating travel model compatibility updates, addressing forecast volatility, model calibration, validation and sensitivity analysis, and policy updates.
+Staff plan for 1 to 2 releases of the model in FY23-24.
+Staff/ Consultant (TBD) Technical memos, reports, presentations, and code updates on GitHub (ongoing) General Fund 07/01/23 06/30/24

+10 Staff will continue analyses on Staff Technical General 07/01/23 12/31/23 ı the Bay Area economy and memos, reports, Fund i demographics, including but not presentations i limited to analyses with the (likely 1-2 total ı REMI economic model, to for all) ı produce the Regional Growth i Forecast for the 2050 Plan.
+1 İ